hwclass/hwclass-dev/_posts/mcp-an-opportunity-to-renew-the-foundations-of-ai-application-architecture.md

 ### Choosing Server-Sent Events (SSE) Over WebSockets for Streaming

-For real-time data streaming from servers to clients, MCP architectures favor Server-Sent Events (SSE) over WebSockets.
+For real-time data streaming from servers to clients, MCP architectures favor **[Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/EventSource)** over WebSockets.
 SSE provides a simpler, more energy-efficient, and resource-optimized solution for unidirectional streaming of updates such as live analytics, notifications, or status changes.

-SSE operates over standard HTTP protocols, which makes it firewall- and proxy-friendly, easier to implement, and less demanding on server resources compared to WebSockets.
+But SSEs are a bit differently operates over standard HTTP protocols, which makes it firewall- and proxy-friendly, easier to implement, and less demanding on server resources compared to WebSockets.
 It also includes built-in reconnection and event ID tracking, ensuring robust and continuous data delivery with minimal overhead.
 While WebSockets offer bidirectional communication suited for interactive applications, SSE's efficiency and simplicity make it ideal for MCP's streaming needs, especially when client-to-server communication is infrequent or non-critical.
+I am not even mentioning about how a 2-way communication can easily kill your mobile device's battery.

 **SSE vs WebSockets: Optimizing Streaming for MCP**